Emmett Till: Discovery of unserved arrest warrant

-In June 2022, an unserved arrest warrant for Carolyn Bryant (by then known as Carolyn Bryant Donham), dated August 29, 1955, and signed by the Leflore County Clerk, was discovered in a courthouse basement by members of the Emmett Till Legacy Foundation.
-Following the discovery, Till's family called for Donham's arrest.
-However, the district attorney declined to charge Donham, and said that there was no new evidence to reopen the case.

-In August 2022, a grand jury concluded there was insufficient evidence to indict Donham.
+In June 2022, an arrest warrant for the kidnapping suspects, dated August 29, 1955, and signed by the Leflore County Clerk, was discovered in a courthouse basement by members of the Emmett Till Legacy Foundation.
+The warrant listed J W Milam, Roy Bryant and Mrs. Roy Bryant.
+Following the discovery, Till's family called for Carolyn Bryant's arrest (at that time she was remarried and known as Carolyn Donham).
+However, the district attorney declined to charge Donham, citing no new evidence to reopen the case.
+In August 2022, a grand jury ultimately concluded there was insufficient evidence to indict Donham.

-In December 2022, Bowling Green, Kentucky, canceled its annual Christmas parade scheduled for December 3, 2022, due to threats of violence against groups who planned to protest outside Donham's home, an apartment at Shive Lane, Bowling Green.
+In December 2022, the city of Bowling Green, Kentucky canceled its annual Christmas parade scheduled for December 3, 2022, due to threats of violence against groups who planned to protest outside Donham's home, an apartment at Shive Lane.
 The protests took place peacefully.

 Carolyn Bryant Donham memoir

 In 2022, I Am More Than a Wolf Whistle, the 99-page memoir of Carolyn Bryant Donham, was copied and given to NewsOne by an anonymous source.
 The text had been given to the University of North Carolina to privately hold until 2036.

 The memoir had been prepared by Donham's daughter-in-law Marsha Bryant, who had shared the material with Timothy Tyson, with the understanding that Tyson would edit the memoir.
 However, Tyson said there had been no such agreement, and placed the memoir at the Southern Historical Collection at the University of North Carolina-Chapel Hill library archives, with access restricted for 20 years or until Donham's death.

 Donham died on April 25, 2023, at the age of 88.